Hundreds gather in Eudora for vigil of young girl killed in hit-and-run crash

 One of Brooklyn’s best friends said it’s unbelievable she’s gone.

-Others tell FOX4 it’s unbelievable the driver has not turned themselves in.
+Others tell WDAF, it’s unbelievable the driver has not turned themselves in.

 The age of 10 is too early to say goodbye.